 Corn plants do well in low light but don't tolerate drafts well.
 They need to be watered when their soil is dry to the touch.
 In the spring and summer, you can give your plant a little liquid fertilizer every two or three weeks.
 If the plant's leaves turn yellow, the plant is getting too much water or too much fertilizer.

 Sweeping evergreen boughs make the Norfolk Island pine (Araucaria heterophylla, zones 9-11) a stunning house tree.
 This charming tree isn't technically a pine at all but a tropical plant that hates the cold.
 It does very closely resemble a pine tree, however, and is often seen decorated during the holiday season.
 A potted Norfolk Island pine tree grows slowly, ultimately reaching a height of around 6 to 8 feet.

 Norfolk Island pines prefer indirect light to sunny windows.
 They also like humidity, so mist yours once a week to keep it happy.
 Like many other plants, the Norfolk Island pine needs water only when the top of the soil is dry.
 If desired, you can provide a bit of water-soluble fertilizer in the spring and summer.

 The Madagascar Dragon Tree

-Even without red-tipped leaves, the Madagascar dragon tree adds visual interest to a space thanks to its trunk.
+Even without red-margined leaves, the Madagascar dragon tree adds visual interest to a space thanks to its trunk.
 You can find these plants with a single trunk or in double- and triple-braid configurations.
 You can also grow several individual plants in one pot, creating your own little grove.

 Indoor Low-Light Tree Tips